Getting an Interview

 I was approached directly by their own HR rather than a recruitment agency after they found my CV online, which was a nice touch and felt more personal than most.

 Interview was friendly relaxed and contained a mix of discussion about the role/company and technical and problem solving questions.
 It was conducted by a senior developer and member of the team I was applying for.

 After passing what must have been their initial vetting I was then introduced to the head of my department who asked few more personal and technical questions.

-I applied through a recruiter and the process took 2 weeks – interviewed at OpenMarket in December 2011.
+I applied through a recruiter.
+The process took 2 weeks – interviewed at OpenMarket in December 2011.

-I applied through a recruiter and the process took 5 days – interviewed at OpenMarket in June 2010.
+I applied through a recruiter.
+The process took 5 days – interviewed at OpenMarket in June 2010.

 Is this helpful?
 The community relies on everyone sharing – Add Anonymous Interview Review